-I do not transfer any personal data to third countries or international organisations.
+I do not, to the best of my knowledge and belief, transfer any personal data to third countries or international organisations.

 I retain your personal data while you remain a client unless you ask me to delete it.
 My Retention and Disposal Policy (copy available on request) details how long I hold data for and how I dispose of it when it no longer needs to be held.
 I will delete or anonymise your information at your request unless: